Uriah372-DS/Follow-The-Leaders/README.md

 ### Additional Directories:

 - **Utils**
    - `constants.py`: IMPORTANT!
-Contains constants used across multiple notebooks, such as paths in which to save the data and though which to access project diectories.
+Contains constants used across multiple notebooks, such as paths in which to save the data and through which to access project diectories.

 - **Local Data**
    - Directory storing raw and cleaned scraped leader profiles for processing.